 Under Australian privacy law it is mandatory to notify the Privacy Commissioner and affected individuals about certain types of data breaches.
 Every organisation will need a way to manage data breaches, including the notification requirements.
 This is a Word document you can download.
 It offers a template Data Breach Response Plan, with instructions on what information to fill in where, to quickly customise it to suit your organisation.
 The Template Plan:

-- has a quick flowchart guide for all staff
+- has a quick decision-tree guide for all staff

 - defines for your staff what is a data breach, and who they need to report to if they suspect a data breach has occurred